Ontario Clean Energy Credit Registry

 The Ontario Clean Energy Registry represents another milestone on the nationwide path to achieving net-zero emissions by 2050.
 Last July, Canada committed to cutting its greenhouse gas emissions by 40 to 45% below 2005 levels by 2030.
 The subsequent passage of the Canadian Net-Zero Emissions Accountability Act codified this target into law.

-hydroelectric dam Ottawa river operated by Ontario
+hydroelectric dam Ottawa river, operated by Ontario

 While the country still has significant untapped potential with sustainable resources – especially solar and wind energy – leveraging it will require government leaders to set realistic targets and incentivize more property owners to buy in.